loic-ponger/CentHORD/README.md

-# CentHORD

-CentHORD: Centromere Higher Order Repeat Detector
+# CentHORD: Centromere Higher Order Repeat Detector

 CentHORD is a tool for the detection of dimeric or generic Higher Order repeats (HOR)  in alpha satellite regions (centromeres).